-The elderly are well represented in the population of patients with Parkinson's disease and constitute a high proportion of those studied in clinical trials of apomorphine.
-The management of elderly patients treated with apomorphine has not differed from that of younger patients.
+The elderly are well represented in the population of patients with Parkinson's disease and constitute a high proportion of those studied in clinical trials of Dacepton/Dopaceptin 10 mg/ml.
+The management of elderly patients treated with Dacepton/Dopaceptin 10 mg/ml has not differed from that of younger patients.
 However, extra caution is recommended during initiation of therapy in elderly patients because of the risk of postural hypotension.